-The Construction Industry Scheme is one of the special tax deduction schemes.
+The Construction Industy Scheme is one of the special tax deduction schemes.
 As a rule, tax gets deducted at source from CIS payments relating to building work.
+Information in this help guide focuses on the responsibilities and obligations for Construction Industry Scheme contractors and subcontractors.

-CIS RULES: This guide explains what the Construction Industry Scheme is and how it works.
+This guide explains what the Construction Industry Scheme is and how it works.

 Specific types of work gets covered by the scheme.
 Some workers will need to check if they should register as a contractor or subcontractor.